Learn about the differences between Ritalin and Adderall and how to choose the best medication for your needs.

 It is important to keep in mind that both forms of these stimulant medications have immediate release and extended or sustained release forms.
 Therefore, it is important to keenly observe how each form and dose affects your daily rates of behaviors related to concentration and function.

-When experiencing dramatic lifestyle changes it might warrant a change in the medication dosing and the form that you are taking.
-Some might need 4 hours of concentration for a school exam and others could use 8 hours for an entire work shift.
-The better you are at daily rates of behaviors with the least side effects and having consistency in your concentration is key to a successful regimen.
+Dramatic lifestyle changes might warrant changing the medication dosing and the form you are taking.
+Some might need 4 hours of concentration for a school exam, and others could use 8 hours for an entire work shift.
+Balancing concentration when you need it while minimizing side effects is key to a successful regimen.

 Ritalin vs. Adderall: Weight Loss and Other Side Effects